ALexALed/noteworth-challenge-api/README.rst

 One of the Noteworth healthcare provider partners doesn't want to manually update clinicians in our platform.
-Instead, they have provided an API for us to use to retrieve the latest list of providers and add them in our system.
+Instead, they have provided an API for us to use to peridically reach out and add them in our system ourselves.
-Unfortunately, this API is not very stable and has a tendancy to drop connections and suffer other Issues.
+Unfortunately this API is not very stable and has a tendancy to misbehave with dropping connections, periodic unexplained errors, and other issues.

+For this challenge you will need to make two calls to the API, one to get an auth token and another to retrieve the list of providers.

 Criteria
 ========